HackTricks-wiki/hacktricks/linux-unix/privilege-escalation/interesting-groups-linux-pe/README.md

 ## Disk Group

-&#x20;This privilege is almost **equivalent to root access** as you can access all the data inside of the machine.
+This privilege is almost **equivalent to root access** as you can access all the data inside of the machine.

 Files:`/dev/sd[a-z][1-9]`